Emily-Keymon/Project-2/README.md

 # Covid Data Analysis
 ## Scope
 This project analyzes COVID-19 cases and deaths in the U.S. from January 21st to October 3rd, 2020.
-The results will be displayed with a spike map and a line graph.
+The results will be displayed with a line graph.
 ## Team Members
 * Tony Gardella
 * Emily Keymon